Israel Experience High School Scholarship Program

 - Applicants presently in school outside of the United States are not eligible to apply.

-- Applicant must have applied to an approved Israel experience program which does not begin until after the application deadline.
+- Applicant must have applied to an approved Israel program which does not begin until after the application deadline.

 - Families may apply for only one JUF Israel experience financial need scholarship in any one academic year, except in the instance of twins or other multiples.
 Applicants must wait a full year before applying for a second JUF Israel experience financial need scholarship, and are only eligible to do so if the second program is substantially different from the previous program.